 1. Test Coverage by Features The testers prepare a list of all the features available to the project and ensure that the tests to be conducted cover all of them.
 While this step does not assess the quality of the features, it definitely ensures that all the features are listed and accounted for, such that none are left out.

 2. Test Code Coverage This has a slightly elevated level of complexity – white box testing to create conditions through which testers can execute each path or branch or line of code.

-As mentioned, a reputed QA services company will honestly tell you that 100% accuracy in measuring test coverage is not possible, irrespective of the tools, metrics or tests used.
-There will always be gaps, and collecting large amounts of data is not only time consuming but would quickly use up a number of precious resources.
+As mentioned, a reputed Software Testing company will honestly tell you that 100% accuracy in measuring test coverage is not possible, irrespective of the tools, metrics, or tests used.
+There will always be gaps, and collecting large amounts of data is not only time-consuming but would quickly use up a number of precious resources.
 Most businesses do not have the in-house ability to deal with these issues, and it is feasible and more efficient to partner with experts in this realm and the wider gamut of software testing.
 We excel at every realm of software testing and would love to help your business succeed – connect with us today.